Priority Habitats and Species: Maps

 Priority areas for elk include their calving areas and migration corridors.

-Use the Priority Habitats and Species (PHS) on the Web app to find information about known locations of priority habitats and species in Washington.
+The most common way people find information about known locations of priority habitats and species in Washington is by using the Priority Habitats and Species (PHS) on the Web app.
 Simply navigate to your area, select a project site, and generate a PHS report to show the priority habitats and species near your project site.
-This information helps landowners and developers design projects that conserve habitat and species and helps local governments decide where to focus habitat conservation efforts.
-The department recommends a field visit by a WDFW biologist or other professional biologist to make determinations about species presence, absence, or exact location.
+This online app gives landowners and developers information they need to conserve habitat and species.
+Many local governments use this app when reviewing development proposals.

 Learn how to use the PHS on the Web app.